davidlougheed/strkit/docs/output_formats.md

 * `reference`: absolute file URI to FASTA reference (`file://<...>`)
 * `strkitVersion`: STRkit version used to generate the file
 * `strkitCatalogNumLoci`: Number of total loci in the catalog used for genotyping
+* `strkitCatalogHash`: SHA256 hash of the loci loaded from the catalog

 VCF records will usually have IDs specified.
 For STR loci, this will be either `locus<idx>` (e.g., `locus1`) if no ID is specified in the catalog, or a custom value, usually useful if it's a locus of particular significance